vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 1. Create a key pair, to enable you SSH into your server.
 ![](images/create%20keypair.png)

 2. Give the key pair a name.
-Leave the key pair type on the default selection.  for the Private key file format, select the **.pem** if you plan on using your terminal to SSH into your instance, or select **.ppk** if you want to use putty.
+Leave the key pair type on the default selection.
+For the Private key file format, select the **.pem** if you plan on using your terminal to SSH into your instance, or select **.ppk** if you want to use putty.

 3. Click on **create key pair** to finish the creation of the key pair.
 ![](images/create%20keypair2.png)